 Sample bags containing sample material and a ticket stub with a unique identifier are placed in heavy duty plastic bags in which the sample submission sheet is also included.
 The plastic bags are sealed with a metal twisting wire / heavy duty plastic cable-ties.
 This occurs for both underground face samples and drill core samples.
 The bags are taken to a storage area that is under constant surveillance.
-A private courier collects samples twice daily and transports them directly to Onsite Labs in Bendigo, Victoria, Australia where they are accepted by laboratory personnel.
+A Mandalay courier collects samples once daily and transports them directly to Onsite Labs in Bendigo, Victoria, Australia where they are accepted by laboratory personnel.
 Sample pulps from Onsite are returned to Mandalay for storage.
-The pulps are stored undercover, and wrapped in plastic.
+The pulps are stored undercover and wrapped in plastic at the Costerfield site.